miltontan/miltontan.github.io/_pages/research.md

 ## Whole Genome Analysis of the Whale Shark
 ![full](/assets/images/whaleshark_sm.jpg)
 {: .full}
 The Whale Shark genome project is a collaboration between Emory University and Georgia Aquarium.
 Whale sharks are the largest species of fish, and one of the most charismatic fishes in the sea.
-Despite the wide interest in sharks, the whale shark genome represents the first published genome for any true shark.
-We have sequenced the whale shark genome, and will use it to understand the origin of vertebrates, the evolution of sharks, and the unique biology of the whale shark.
+Despite the wide interest in sharks, there were no published genomes for any true sharks until we published the whale shark genome.
+In ongoing studies, we will use it to understand the origin of vertebrates, the evolution of sharks, and the unique biology of the whale shark.

 ### Relevant Publications
 <ul style="list-style-type:disk">